isaacwilliams/not-good-enough-web/content/episodes/022-bootlickers/index.md

 - Natalie Wolf from news.com.au declares that [police were "forced" to spay protestors](https://www.news.com.au/national/george-floyd-protests-black-lives-matter-support-across-australia/news-story/a2f019a8874fc9f47d5143e8aadea2b2).
 - Jounalist use this passive voice to erase accountability from the police.
 Retired editor Paul Wiggins[ called out ABC Insiders host David Speers](https://twitter.com/paulwiggins/status/1269406065013092352) for his use of this language.
 - Guggenheim museum released a Black Lives Matter statement while their [first black curator called them out for institutional racism](https://www.essence.com/entertainment/chaedria-labouvier-guggenheim/).
-- There [have been 432 indigenous deaths since 1990](https://www.bbc.com/news/world-australia-52900929).
-Not a single police officer has been convicted.
-- On the friday before people marched, [another man died in prison in WA](https://www.sbs.com.au/nitv/nitv-news/article/2020/06/06/breaking-40-year-old-aboriginal-man-dies-custody-perth-friday).

 ### Actions